luti-bortoletto/runbook-bigquery/bigquery/bigquery_tutorial.md

 In this tutorial we'll create the following scenario:

+1. Create bucket
+2. Load file in bucket
+3. Create dataset
-1. Create table in bq
+4. Create table in bq
-2. Load table with csv file
+5. Load table with csv file
-3. Check/view table load
+6. Create and load trusted table

 ## Set the GCP Project